lebpac/lebpac.github.io/fundraising.md

 Mabel’s Labels sells highly customizable labels that are laundry and dishwasher safe.
 For use on clothing, shoes, bags, lunchboxes and anything your child might use or lose at school.

-{% include link.html link="https://campaigns.mabelslabels.com" text="🔗 Support the LEB PAC with Mabel's Labels" %}
+{% include link.html link="https://campaigns.mabelslabels.com" text="🔗 Support the PAC with Mabel's Labels" %}

 Click the link, search for L'Ecole Bilingue PAC (Vancouver), and shop!